xbeat/Machine-Learning/README.md

 Introduction to N-point Crossover

 N-point crossover is a genetic algorithm technique used to create new offspring by combining genetic information from two parents.
 It involves selecting N points along the chromosome and alternating segments between the parents to create new combinations.

+## Implementing Hodrick-Prescott Filter for Technical Analysis in Python

+Understanding the Hodrick-Prescott Filter

+The Hodrick-Prescott filter is a mathematical tool used to separate a time series into trend and cyclical components by minimizing the sum of squared deviations from trend, subject to a penalty that constrains the second difference of the trend component.

 ## Simplifying Complex Data with Principal Component Analysis